-Figure 2.2 - Snapshot taken from Postman tool
+Figure 2.2 - Snapshot from Postman tool depicting HTTP request

+The Figure 2.2 tells us about the HTTP request triggered from Postman tool.
+We shall now understand the various elements of the HTTP request-response with the help of above figure.

-The prime elements of a HTTP/HTTPS request-response are-
+The prime elements of a HTTP/HTTPS request-response are:

 Method: It is a verb which defines what action is to be performed.
-Most commonly used methods are GET, POST, PUT, PATCH DELETE.
+Most commonly used methods are GET, POST, PUT, PATCH, and DELETE.